atyryshkina/algorithm-performance-analysis/howto2.md

 With undetected input file errors, it is trivial to identify and remove the culprits from the dataset.
 However, these errors call into question the validity of the rest of the data.
 Whether the errors were be caused by bugs in the tool code, malfunctions in the server, mistakes in record keeping, or a combination of these, the presence of (this specific type) of errors is troubling.
 If there are many other jobs similarly mislabelled as "sucessfully completed" that are not as easily identified as input file errors, and these mislabelled jobs are used to train a machine learning model, they could skew the predictions immensely.

-There are other ways that we can guess that a job experienced a undedected error.
+Another method of screening the dataset for undetected errors is by looking for jobs that ran faster than possible and jobs that ran slower tha possible.
 A job that finishes in an unreasonably short time (such an alignment job that finishes in 6 seconds), of a job that finishes in an unreasonably long time (such as a ??).
 However, indentifying these errors requires the trained eye of someone who is both familiar with the tools and has ample time to look through the dataset.

 Using this hueristic, we can account for undetected errors by getting rid of the jobs that took the longest and the shortest amount of time to complete.